Kwpolska/pkgbuilder/docs/messagecodes.rst

 ..
 [3451] occurs, when PKGBUILDer finds out that the package is not installed on your system.
-It means that the package that was bulit before this message was issued wasn't installed properly (eg. root password wasn't provided at the right time, 'n' was hit when pacman was asking for proceeding).
+It means that the package that was bulit before this message was issued wasn’t installed properly (eg. root password wasn’t provided at the right time, “n” was hit when pacman was asking for proceeding).

 ..
 [3452] occurs, when PKGBUILDer finds out that the package is installed, but outdated.
-It means that the package that was bulit before this message was issued wasn't installed properly (eg. root password wasn't provided at the right time, 'n' was hit when pacman was asking for proceeding).
+It means that the package that was bulit before this message was issued wasn’t installed properly (eg. root password wasn’t provided at the right time, “n” was hit when pacman was asking for proceeding).

+..
+[5001] occurs, when the user presses ^C (SIGINT).

 ..
 [5002] occurs, when your search string is shorter than 3 letters.
    The AUR API ignores these requests.
 However, the script searches for